cbeier-studio/Xolmis/README.md

 - [x] Import eBird records (CSV file).
 - [x] Import banding journals (CSV file).
 - [x] Import captures (CSV file).
+- [ ] Import nests (CSV file).
+- [x] Import and export geographical coordinates from/to file (CSV, KML, GPX, and GeoJSON formats).
+- [x] Export data to file (CSV, JSON, ODS, XLSX, and XML formats).
+- [x] Show geographical coordinates on a map.
+- [x] Column summaries.
 - [ ] Attachment of images, audio recording, documents and links to the field records.
+- [ ] Print and export data to PDF.

 See the [Milestones](https://github.com/cbeier-studio/Xolmis/milestones) for more information on planned features.